tgxs002/align_sd/README.md

     hps = image_features @ text_features.T
 ```
-Remember to replace `path/to/checkpoint.pth` with the path of the downloaded checkpoint.
+Remember to replace `path/to/hpc.pth` with the path of the downloaded checkpoint.
 The training script is based on [OpenCLIP](https://github.com/mlfoundations/open_clip).
 We thank the community for their valuable work.
 The script will be released soon.

 ## Adapted model
-The LORA checkpoint of the adapted model can be found [here](TBD).
-We also provide the regularization only model trained without the guidance of human preferences at [here](TBD).
+The LORA checkpoint of the adapted model can be found [here](https://mycuhk-my.sharepoint.com/:u:/g/personal/1155172150_link_cuhk_edu_hk/ETbAtw6J9AdCq-afxHsZT6kBsnWa_mWXStzqyIyu1hxVuQ?e=MnX7tt).
+We also provide the regularization only model trained without the guidance of human preferences at [here](https://mycuhk-my.sharepoint.com/:u:/g/personal/1155172150_link_cuhk_edu_hk/ESgC8KMIBoZOuGLsBGzu164Bxzwucwp_Jc5xBvTwA9sagA?e=RW4aaV).
 Please refer to the paper for the training details.
 The training script will be released soon.

 ## Visualizations